grpc/proposal/NODEJS-CLIENT-INTERCEPTORS.md

 ```

 A `listener` object implements zero or more methods for intercepting inbound operations.
 The listener passed into
-a caller's `start` method implements all the inbound interceptor methods and represents the listener chain constructed
+a caller's `start` method implements all the inbound interception methods and represents the listener chain constructed
 by any previous interceptors.
 Three usage patterns are supported for listeners:
 1) Pass the listener along without modification: `next(metadata, listener)`.
 In this case the interceptor declines
 to intercept any inbound operations.
-2) Create a new listener with one or more inbound interceptor methods and pass it to `next`.
+2) Create a new listener with one or more inbound interception methods and pass it to `next`.
 In this case the
 interceptor will fire on the inbound operations implemented in the new listener.
 3) Store the listener to make direct inbound calls on later.
 This effectively short-circuits the interceptor stack.
 An example of an interceptor using this pattern to provide client-side caching is included below.